-Upon completing the core curriculum of the MPH program, the student will be able to:
+Upon obtaining an MPH degree in the Department of Epidemiology of Microbial Diseases, the student will be able to:

 - Define the scope and worldwide impact of infectious diseases.

 - Describe the processes that drive transmission and maintenance of infectious agents.